 For years, larger brands and retailers have relied on technology to deliver product information.
 They know online videos make learning more engaging.
 But if truth be told, most online videos work better for training product knowledge than training selling skills.

-24/7 training can mean anyone can train at any time.
+24/7 availability means anyone can train at any time.

 Employees can see every product and learn all their specifications and the features of each.

-Product training is usually seen as something to get through.
+Product instruction is usually seen as something to get through.

 You’re looking to take your selling culture to the next level.
 That means change.

-I’ve been training for nearly thirty years and resistance to change is nothing new.
+I’ve been training for decades and resistance to change is nothing new.
 No matter who is working on your sales floor, several are going to initially fight any sales training.